 Summary of Findings

-One in ten Americans have used an online dating site or mobile dating app themselves, and many people now know someone else who uses online dating or who has found a spouse or long-term partner via online dating.
+One in ten Americans have used an online dating site or mobile dating app themselves, and many people now know someone else who uses online dating or who has found a spouse or long-term partner via singles dating.
 General public attitudes towards online dating have become much more positive in recent years, and social networking sites are now playing a prominent role when it comes to navigating and documenting romantic relationships.
 These are among the key findings of a national survey of dating and relationships in the digital era, the first dedicated study of this subject by the Pew Research Center’s Internet Project since 2005.

-One in every ten American adult has used an online dating site or a mobile dating app.
+One in every ten American adult has used an online girls dating site or a mobile dating app.
 We refer to these individuals throughout this report as “online daters,”and we define them in the following way:

 - 1% of internet users (representing 9% of all adults) say that they have personally used an online dating site such as Match, eHarmony, or OK Cupid.